top banner

 Repetitious messages given by different spiritual leaders in various venues is also another way to help us remember.
 Like a teacher using words one time and object lessons another time in different situations and applications, God also uses repetition as a memory tool in his Word.

 5. It appears that there are many contradictions in the Bible.
 Yes, and that is especially noticeable in Chronological Bibles, which place parallel passages of Scripture side by side.
-There are many logical explanations for these supposed contradictions and I have given some in the Chronological Bible studies as we come to them.
-Sometimes careful reading of the text and context of each is all that is needed to resolve an issue.
-Other times we must look at the purpose of each author or when and where he wrote.
-You may wish to consult gotquestions.org to give you answers we do not provide.
+There're many logical explanations for these supposed contradictions and I have given some in the Chronological Bible studies as we come to them.
+Sometimes, careful reading of the text and context of each is all that is needed to resolve an issue.
+Other times, we must look at the purpose of each author or when and where he wrote.
+You may wish to consult gotquestions.org to give you answers we don't provide.
 While we may not have all the answers, we know we can trust God.

 7. Why are personal pronouns referring to God, Jesus, and the Holy Spirit not capitalized?
 The ancient Bible languages are Greek and Hebrew.
-The Greek language does not capitalize personal pronouns referring to deity.
-The Hebrew language does not have upper or lower case letters (reference).
-For this reason most Bible versions do not capitalize personal pronouns referring to any member of the triune God.
+The Greek language doesn't capitalize personal pronouns referring to deity, and the Hebrew language doesn't have upper or lower case letters (reference).
+For this reason, most Bible versions don't capitalize personal pronouns referring to any member of the triune God.
 To be consistent, we choose not to capitalize them in the Bible studies.
 This is not an attempt to dishonor God in any way.

 Got Other Bible Questions?